npackr/for-mqtt-dashboard/README.md

   * Use this command to run the new-dashboard server: `npm run new`
   * Then use a browser and go to the address: `localhost:8080` for new-dashboard
 * MQTT Data syncing client: `npm run client`
+* Additional database communication scripts can be found in: `/client/mongodb_modules/realm_queries`a

-If an error occurs, try to use `npm install` to install Node's necessary modules and see if the problem can be fixed or not.
+If an error occurs, try to remove your `node_modules` folder and use `npm run setup` to re-install Node's necessary modules and see if the problem can be fixed or not.
 Try to leave a post in issues of this repository and wait for a reply if the problem still exists.

 Thank you very much!